Norman Rockwell

 Rockwell's work was dismissed by serious art critics in his lifetime.
 Many of his works appear overly sweet in the opinion of modern critics, especially The Saturday Evening Post covers, which tend toward idealistic or sentimentalized portrayals of American life.
 This has led to the often deprecatory adjective "Rockwellesque".
 Consequently, Rockwell is not considered a "serious painter" by some contemporary artists, who regard his work as bourgeois and kitsch.
-Writer Vladimir Nabokov stated that Rockwell's brilliant technique was put to "banal" use, and wrote in his novel Pnin: "That Dalí is really Norman Rockwell's twin brother kidnapped [sic] by gypsies [sic] in babyhood."
 He is called an "illustrator" instead of an artist by some critics, a designation he did not mind, as that was what he called himself.

 In his later years, Rockwell began receiving more attention as a painter when he chose more serious subjects such as the series on racism for Look magazine.
 One example of this more serious work is The Problem We All Live With, which dealt with the issue of school racial integration.
 The painting depicts Ruby Bridges, flanked by white federal marshals, walking to school past a wall defaced by racist graffiti.
 This 1964 painting was displayed in the White House when Bridges met with President Barack Obama in 2011.